-The Hospice inpatient unit was last refurbished 15 years ago.
+The IPU was last refurbished 15 years ago.
 With so much happening around the Hospital – we’ve previously done ward refurbs within the David Morley building, and the St Elizabeth and St Francis wards – it was time to bring the Hospice up to date.
 We’re following our original Hospital template and there are some really nice finishes in there; it is coordinated and designed around dementia and that impacts the choice of colours, finishes, touch, feel and sight.

 It all started with the Hospice garden.

 When we moved the Chelsea Flower Show garden to the Hospice around four years ago, it was ideal for those patients that are still mobile and able to go and sit in the garden.
 However, we do have a proportion of patients that arrive who are less mobile due to illness.

 The idea came about that we would create a multi-purpose room that provides a much better view of the garden.
 In essence, it’s a big dining room with a table that can seat 10 to 12 people, and the idea was we build a big glazed conservatory on the outside of the Hospital that gives less mobile patients the ability to still enjoy the garden.
 It’s going to make the Hospice quite a bit brighter and airier too.

 The refurbishment is creating a new space for young inpatients.